dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 otherwise we will allow the worst of us to dominate humanity for eternity within a false paradigm.

-IT IS IMPORTANT FOR US TO CONSIDER NOW, REGARDLESS OF THE COST!
+*IT IS URGENT FOR US TO CONSIDER NOW, REGARDLESS OF THE COST!* We will never have the chance to do so if we do not!

 <a name="nationality-law-begs-some-important-questions" />